Tagish Lake (meteorite): Analysis and classification

 Analyses have shown that Tagish Lake fragments are of a primitive type, containing unchanged stellar dust granules that may have been part of the cloud of material that created the Solar System and Sun.
 This meteorite shows some similarities to the two most primitive carbonaceous chondrite types, the CI and CM chondrites; it is nevertheless quite distinct from either of them.
 Tagish Lake has a much lower density than any other type of chondrite and is actually composed of two somewhat different rock types.
 The major difference between the two lithologies is in the abundance of carbonate minerals; one is poor in carbonates and the other is rich in them.

 The meteorite contains an abundance of organic materials, including amino acids.
 The organics in the meteorite may have originally formed in the interstellar medium and/or the solar protoplanetary disk, but were subsequently modified in the meteorites' asteroidal parent bodies.

 A portion of the carbon in the Tagish Lake meteorite is contained in what are called nanodiamonds—very tiny diamond grains at most only a few micrometers in size.
 In fact, Tagish Lake contains more of the nanodiamonds than any other meteorite.

 As with many carbonaceous chondrites, and Type 2 specimens in particular, Tagish Lake contains water.
 The meteorite contains water-bearing serpentinite and saponite phyllosilicates; gypsum has been found, but may be weathering of meteoritic sulfides.
 The water is not Earthly contamination but isotopically different from terrestrial water.

+In 2020, NASA announced that hexamethylenetetramine had been found in the Murchison, Murray and Tagish Lake meteorites.

+Purine and pyrimidine nucleobases have been detected in parts-per-billion in a 2022 study of the Murchison, Murray and Tagish Lake meteorites.
+Isonicotinic acid (118ppb), nicotinic acid (108ppb) and imidazole (82ppb) were the most abundant N-heterocycles found in the Tagish Lake sample.

 The age of the meteorite is estimated to be about 4.55 billion years thus being a remainder of the period when the solar system was formed.